anevjes/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 In this task, you will add the application settings to the API App for the Web API in the Azure portal.

-1. On your Lab VM, launch the sample app solution with Visual Studio 2017 Community edition by double-clicking the solution file at C:\\ContosoInsurance\\Hackathon\\Contoso.Apps.Insurance.Data\\Contoso.Apps.Insurance.Data.sln.
+1. On your Lab VM, launch the sample app solution with Visual Studio 2017 Community edition by double-clicking the solution file at C:\\Hackathon\\Contoso.Apps.Insurance.Data\\Contoso.Apps.Insurance.Data.sln.

     ![The Contoso.Apps.Insurance.Data Visual Studio solution file is highlighted in the Windows Explorer dialog.](media/image139.png "File dialog")